t5ip/wifiscan/README.md

 # wifiscan
 script for wifi scanning

+Accesspoints and devices will be in the text files named "scan-0...".

 Remember, if you're connected to the scanning computre with ssh via wifi, you'll need two wireless interfaces.